-You Tube youtube.com/NationalJewish
+YOU Tube youtube.com/NationalJewish

-What Are the Symptoms of Medication/Drug Allergy?
+What Are the Symptoms of Medication / Drug Allergy?

-The signs and symptoms of medication/drug allergy can involve the skin, lungs, gastrointestinal tract (digestive system) and, rarely, other organs.
+The signs and symptoms of drug allergy can involve the skin, lungs, gastrointestinal tract (digestive system) and rarely other organs.

-- Skin symptoms include itching, flushing, hives and other forms of rash. - Gastrointestinal (digestive system) symptoms include tingling and burning of the mouth and throat, nausea, vomiting, abdominal pain and diarrhea. - Respiratory symptoms include nasal congestion, runny nose, sneezing, throat swelling, wheezing and/or difficulty breathing. - Life-threatening anaphylactic reactions have the above symptoms and may cause a person to lose consciousness and stop breathing.
-Call 911 right away if you suspect anaphylaxis. - Occasionally, allergic-like reactions to drugs may take several days to develop and may include other symptoms such as fever, joint aches and rashes.
+- Skin symptoms include itching, flushing, hives and other forms of rash. - Gastrointestinal (digestive system) symptoms include tingling and burning of the mouth and throat, nausea, vomiting, abdominal pain, and diarrhea. - Respiratory symptoms include nasal congestion, runny nose, sneezing, throat swelling, wheezing and / or difficulty breathing. - Life-threatening anaphylactic reactions to medications / drugs may cause a person to lose consciousness and stop breathing.
+Call 911right away if you suspect anaphylaxis. - Occasionally, allergic-like reactions to drugs may take several days to develop and may include other symptoms such a fever, joint aches, and rashes.
+(Such reactions are not due to IgE but to other immune reactions so "allergic reaction" is used more colloquially.)

-Symptoms after medication/drug ingestion can also result from conditions other than a drug allergy.
+Symptoms after drug ingestion can also result from conditions other than drug allergy.
 Sometimes the symptoms are caused by the illness for which the drug was taken.
-Occasionally, symptoms are caused by drug interactions when a person is taking multiple medications at the same time.
+Occasionally, symptoms are caused by drug interactions when a patient is taking multiple medications at the same time.

-Which Medications/Drugs Are Most Commonly at Fault?
+Which Medications / Drugs Are Most Commonly at Fault?